 With the third vaccine now available in the U.S., you may be wondering what makes it different from the others and which one you should get.
 “The best vaccine is the one that is available to you,” advised Denise Erickson, senior director of Banner Pharmacy Services in Phoenix, AZ.
 “All three of the vaccines available are effective in preventing severe COVID-19 hospitalizations and death; therefore, there is no preference for one over the other.”

-To learn more about the Johnson & Johnson COVID-19 vaccine (Janssen), click here.
+Read this article to learn more about the Johnson & Johnson COVID-19 vaccine (Janssen).

 For more information on vaccines and how to keep your family safe, check out these additional articles: